slbailey/Retrovue/docs/domain/SchedulePlan.md

 retro schedule plan preview <channel> --date 2025-11-06
 ```

 **Note:** These commands share the same backend functions as the UI scheduler, so both interfaces produce identical results.
 This ensures consistency between CLI and UI operations and helps future developers understand that CLI and UI are two faces of the same logic layer.
+Commands reflect adding assets (Programs/Assets/VirtualAssets) to Zones and adjusting windows.

 ### Operator CLI → Planning Mode